autogluon/autogluon/docs/tutorials/nas/enas_mnist.md

-# Reproducing ProxylessNAS in 10 mins
+# How to Use ENAS in 10 mins
 :label:`sec_proxyless`

 ## What is the key idea of ENAS and ProxylessNAS